algo26-matthias/idna-convert/README.md

 ## Files

-- **IdnaConvert.php** - The actual class
+- **src/IdnaConvert.php** - The actual class
-- **EncodingHelper.php** - Convert various encodings to and from UTF-8, see below
+- **src/EncodingHelper.php** - Convert various encodings to and from UTF-8, see below
-- **UnicodeTranscoder.php** - Transcode between various Unicode representations, see below
+- **src/UnicodeTranscoder.php** - Transcode between various Unicode representations, see below
 - **README.md** - This file
 - **LICENCE** - The LGPL licence file